-UMHB Health Requirements
+Health Requirements for Admissions

-- Submissions of a negative TB test is required for any international students from countries identified as "TB high-risk" by the World Health Organization.
+- Submissions of a negative TB test is required for any student from a country identified as "TB high-risk" by the World Health Organization.
 The test results must be dated no more than 6 months prior to the student's initial enrollment date at UMHB.
 Either a negative TB skin test or a negative (normal) chest x-ray report will be accepted.
 Results from tests completed in the United States may be included on the UMHB medical history form or scanned and emailed separately to UMHB health services at email@example.com.
 Results from tests completed outside the United States recorded on government-issued documents will generally be accepted by UMHB if original documents are presented by the student upon arrival.
 UMHB reserves the right to review the source of test results to determine if they will be accepted.

 - If you have ever tested positive to a TB skin test, a current negative chest x-ray is required.

 - International students must check with International Services to verify current requirements.